narrative-io/narrative-jobs/README.md

 To preview the static generated app, run `yarn start`

 For detailed explanation on how things work, checkout [nuxt/content](https://content.nuxtjs.org) and [@nuxt/content theme docs](https://content.nuxtjs.org/themes-docs).

-## TODO
-- [ ] Fix favicon: nuxt loads the default nuxt icon, not the one we provided
-- [ ] Simplified offers with links to jobs.narrative.io
-  - [ ] LinkedIn